Back to Home

 Cosmic Analogy

 Git history reveals the actual gravity connecting your team.
 As you can imagine, when this doesn't align with org boundaries, friction builds.
-The brightest isolated star isn't a success story, it's a knowledge silo risk waiting to go supernova.
+The brightest isolated star is a knowledge silo risk waiting to go supernova.

 Cosmic analogy